 The full form of ASL is Assessment of Listening and Speaking and is a subject introduced in the schools falling under the ambit of CBSE.
-Added in the curriculum of Class IX and Class XI grades, it evaluates the student’s listening, speaking, and communication skills in English.
+Added to the curriculum of Class IX and Class XI grades, it evaluates the student’s listening, speaking, and communication skills in English.
 It also helps to assess the critical thinking and analytical reasoning skills of the student through various questions.
 Here is a blog that will shed light on how the test is conducted and 100+ ASL topics which you can practice!

 This Blog Includes:

 - ASL Test Overview

 ASL Topics are mostly centred around general awareness, personal opinions and prevalent social issues, mapping how well a student can put forth his or her opinions comprehensively.
 We have compiled a list of frequently used topics in ASLs, especially the Speaking test and their sub-sections:

 - My Favorite Childhood Memory